Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 ### 1.3 Naming Functions

-- Function names should follow the structure: **verb + noun** to clearly reflect the action the function performs.
+- Function names must follow the structure: **verb + noun** to clearly reflect the action the function performs.
 - Function names also use `camelCase`.
-- It's recommended to use prefixes indicating the function's scope, such as: `input`, `system`, `output`, to group functions by module.
+- Must use prefixes indicating the function's scope, such as: `input`, `system`, `output`, to group functions by module.

 #### Correct Examples:
 - `inputGetOption()`: Get option from the user.